bcwood/alaskahikesearch-11ty/hikes/indian-valley-trail.md

 submittedBy: ''
 rating: 2
 difficultyRating: Difficult
 difficultyDescription: steady increase in elevation for the first 6 miles; then annoying and frustrating bushwhacking and/or post holing depending on time of year (which earns it the difficult rating).
-Trail is very overgro
+Trail is very overgrown.
 connectedHikes:
 - Ship Creek Trail
 - Ship Lake Valley